Home » commitment » Page 2

 when it hurts

 But what if your marriage is not working this way?
 What if the music has stopped and there is no dance left in your marriage?
-You’re trying to continue to love your spouse even though you are seriously hurting inside.
 You believe in marriage.
 You want to honor the vows you have made.
 You want to do what is right before God.
+You’re trying to love your spouse even though it seriously hurts inside.
 So you keep trying to love even when the pain of rejection and neglect keeps telling you to stop.

 Read more